IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 }
 ```

-The update phase is ran for each cluster/centroid.
+The update phase is run for each cluster/centroid.
 We compute the mean position of points belonging to the current cluster.
 ```rust
 @group(0) @binding(0) var<storage> points: array<f32>;
 @group(0) @binding(2) var<storage> clusters: array<u32>;